anton-k/hindley-milner-type-check/README.md

 ### User-defined types and pattern matching

-we can type-check expressions with user defined data-types.
+We can type-check expressions with user defined data-types.
 For user's data types we assume that for any constructor we know its type.
-We augment all constructor expressions and case-expressions with information on data-types.
+We provide this information in the Context of inference,

 Let's define data-type of points and rectangles and type-check the function that calculates the square of rectangle.